lalexis42/C-Piscine-42-Feb2020/README.md

 * Rush01 has a perfectly working logic and should theoretically work but lack of time prevented us to debug it fully so it's provided in a non-working state.

 * Rush02 suffers from a few memory leaks issues in some functions and has another issue with handling multiple spaces before the ":" in dict lines, but it is working like a charm and is provided with extra dictionnaries and a dirty but functionnal read-from-stdin method.

+PDFs of subjects and other documents that weren't written by me are the property of the pedagogical department of 42 Network (I guess) and/or any of their respective owners but have been provided for convenience.
+Feel free to mail me of you want them down.